synthql/SynthQL/packages/docs/docs/800-custom-providers.md

-# Custom Query Executors
+# Custom query providers

-Although SynthQL provides great support for fetching data from your database, not all data comes from databases.
-Custom query executors let you execute parts of a query tree using a custom executor function.
+While SynthQL is designed for database queries, it can also work with other data sources.
+Custom query providers allow you to use specific functions to fetch data from non-database sources as part of your query.

-This can be used to fetch data from a source other than your database, such as a REST endpoint, a file or any other data source you can imagine.
+This can be used to fetch data from a REST endpoint, a file or any other data source you can imagine.

-## How can I configure a custom executor
+## How can I configure a custom provider

-When constructing a `QueryEngine` you may pass a list of `executors`.
-In this example we're configuring a custom executor for the `rotten_tomatoes_rating` table.
+When constructing a `QueryEngine` you may pass a list of `providers`.
+In this example we're configuring a custom provider for the `rotten_tomatoes_rating` table.

 ```ts
 import { QueryProvider } from "@synthql/backend";